Cayce and the Essenes

 Some scholars feel that Jesus was influenced by the Essenes.

-Equipped with the above and better (see book references at the end), we have got sensible information about Essenes to compare with if we read into other claims than those that mainstream scholarship can vouch for, more or less.
+Equipped with the above or better (also see the book references in the matter), we have sensible information about Essenes to compare with when we read into claims from other fields than those that mainstream scholarship can vouch for, more or less.
+In this case it is talks from as sleeping man.

-Edgar Cayce told of Essenes in his deep sleep, and in such Cayce's readings he said that in the Essene society men and women worked and lived together.
-I hardly think that was accepted among scholars at his time, but is is now (above).
+Edgar Cayce told of Essenes in his deep sleep, and it was stenographed too.
+In such Cayce's readings he said that in the Essene society men and women worked and lived together.
+That point was hardly accepted among scholars at his time, but is is now (above).

 Essenes Commentary by Ann Lee Clapp